Pennsylvania Rental Laws – an Overview of Landlord-Tenant Rights in Pittsburgh

 • Have their repair requests acted upon within a reasonable time frame.
 And withhold rent or repair and deduct the cost if they aren’t done in a reasonable period.

-• Not to be discriminated against on the basis of their protected characteristics.
+• Not to be discriminated against based on their protected characteristics.

-• Stay in their rented until the landlord has followed the proper eviction process as outlined in the law.
+• Stay in their rent until the landlord has followed the proper eviction process as outlined in the law.

-• Withhold rent if the rental unit is deemed uninhabitable.
+• Refusal to pay rent if the rental unit is deemed uninhabitable.

 • Receive written notice when changes to the lease agreement are made.

-• Receive certain disclosures prior to signing the lease document.
+• Receive certain disclosures before signing the lease document.

 Tenants in Pennsylvania are also responsible for:

-• Providing their Pennsylvania landlords with proper written notice when looking to vacate their rented premises.
+• Providing their landlords with proper written notice when looking to vacate their rented premises.

 • Paying rent on time for the duration of the tenancy.